-Svaneti, Georgia is a secluded region hemmed in by jagged mountains which for centuries escaped the grasp of the kings and armies which repeatedly marauded the rest of Georgia.
+Well, picture a secluded region hemmed in by jagged mountains, which for centuries escaped the grasp of the kings and armies which repeatedly marauded the rest of Georgia.
 The Svan people speak a language all their own and survived through the ages by mustering their fearless warrior mentality and Svaneti’s foreboding geographic location to keep invaders at bay.

 Svaneti might well be the most beautiful undiscovered region in the world.
 But that’s likely to change rapidly, so read on to learn why you should travel to Svaneti, Georgia before the masses arrive.
 At the end of this post, I’ll include a mini-travel guide with the basic information you need to know to go to Svaneti, Georgia.

-[If you are headed to Georgia, be sure to check out my Georgia Travel Itinerary and my list of the Best Places to Visit in the Country of Georgia]
+And if you are headed to Georgia, be sure to check out my Georgia Travel Itinerary

 Today, Svaneti is like a time capsule buried deep in the mountains.
 You won’t find chain hotels, souvenir shacks, or ski resorts here.
 Instead, you’ll find small medieval villages nestled in lush green valleys set against 4,000 meter snow-capped peaks stretching into the blue mountain sky.
 Stone watchtowers still stand sentry over those villages, as if at any minute invading Mongols or Persians might yet ride through the narrow glaciated passes which serve as the only opening to the outside world.